American Medical Association: 2000–present

-The American Medical Association issued a formal apology for previous policies that excluded African-Americans from the organization and announced increased efforts to increase minority physician participation in the AMA in 2008.
+In 2008, the AMA issued a formal apology for previous policies that excluded African-Americans from the organization and announced increased efforts to increase minority physician participation.

-In 2009, the American Medical Association released a public letter to the United States Congress and President Barack Obama endorsing his proposed overhaul to the public health care system, including universal health coverage.
-The following year, it offered "qualified support" for the Patient Protection and Affordable Care Act.

 The AMA officially recognized obesity as a disease in 2013 in an attempt to change how the medical community approaches the issue.
-In 2014, the Association created the AMA Opioid Task Force to evaluate prescription opioid use and abuse.
-The American Medical Association supported the Medicare Access and CHIP Reauthorization Act of 2015, which introduced Medicare reforms and replaced the SGR formula with increased Medicare physician reimbursement.

 In 2015, the AMA declared there is no medically valid reason to exclude transgender individuals from serving in the U.S. military.
 The Human Rights Campaign lauded the decision.

-The Association announced its opposition to replacing the federal health care law in March 2017, claiming millions of Americans would lose health care coverage.

-Patrice A. Harris, MD, MA, a psychiatrist from Atlanta, became the AMA's 174th president in June 2019, the organization's first African-American woman to hold this position.
+Patrice A. Harris became the AMA's 174th president in June 2019, the organization's first African-American woman to hold this position.